 You wouldn’t, on the surface, think that an additional four pounds would make much of a difference.
 But, try putting a four to five pound weight in your backpack or purse and carry it around with you for a day.
 I promise you’ll feel a difference in your energy level as the day progresses.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they stack up to the Yamaha P-121:
+Below, please take a moment to view some of the best selling digital pianos online, and see how well they stack up to the Yamaha P-121:

 Great Sound and Recording Options